Many Central Coast homeowners prefer blinds to any other form of window covering.

 Venetian blinds, on the other hand, need slightly more thought.
 Their advantage is that they offer more degrees of privacy.

-Venetian blinds also have a reputation of being dust gatherers.
-As they consist of a lot of horizontal slats, dust has more chance to settle.
+Venetian blinds also have a reputation for being dust gatherers.
+As they consist of a lot of horizontal slats, the dust has more chance to settle.
 This was thought especially true with wooden blinds.

 Today, however, Venetian blinds come in other materials, which don’t gather dust and are easier to clean.

 Roller blinds, in the meantime, only have one surface.
 These days, even this can be boxed in at the top to avoid dust altogether.